bitcoincows/bounties/README.md

 # Bitcoin Cows Bounties

 Open bounties can be found here: [here](https://github.com/bitcoincows/bounties/issues).
+Bounties may be raised over time.

 # Solving Bounties
 You will receive the bounty in crypto currency if you are the first to: